What is Citric Acid?

 - Several fungal-derived acids have significant commercial value and have found wide-ranging applications in the food, feed, pharmaceutical and polymer industries.

-Citric acid is one of a large number of metabolites produced by Aspergillus species.
+Citric acid is one of many metabolites produced by Aspergillus species.
 Citric acid possesses sweet-and-sour sensory notes, and succinic acid has a salty—bitter taste.
 With the change in soil and climatic condition, the citric acid amount in vegetables and fruits also varies.